hetzneronline/community-content/tutorials/install-hytale-dedicated-server-ubuntu/en.md

 * At least **4 GB RAM** (8 GB or more recommended for better performance)
 * Root or sudo access to the server
 * Basic knowledge of Linux command line operations
-* A Hytale server download package (hytale-downloader.zip)
+* A Hytale account with the Standard Edition of the game

 **Example terminology**